SophiaG20/Reading-Notes201/Class03.md

  // evaluate this
  (a + c) + b;

-Describe a real world example of when a conditional statement should be used in a JavaScript program.
+### Describe a real world example of when a conditional statement should be used in a JavaScript program

-Give an example of when a Loop is useful in JavaScript.
+### Give an example of when a Loop is useful in JavaScript